WebFiori/docs/basic-usage.md

 ## Introduction

 The most basic use case of the framework is to use it in serving web pages.
 The pages can be static or dynamic.
-We will be looking at both cases.
 The pages will be served using a concept which is called [routing](learn/routing).
 Routing is simply a way to serve the correct requested resource.
 Pages in WebFiori Framework can be created inside the folder `app/pages`.
 It is possible to create pages in different place.
 The folder is only used to organize your application classes.

 ## Serving Static Pages

-Lets assume that we have HTML page which hase the name `index.html`.
+Assuming that there is an HTML page which has the name `index.html`.
 Also, let's assume tha the page has the following code in it:

 ``` html
 <!DOCTYPE html>